Middle East flight updates: International airlines extend suspensions | The National

 Finnair

-Finnair has cancelled flights to and from Dubai until March 29 and to and from Doha until July 2, with affected passengers to be contacted directly by the airline.
+Finnair has cancelled flights to and from Doha until July 2, with affected passengers to be contacted directly by the airline.

 The airline said it may not always be possible to reroute travellers because of limited availability on alternative flights.
 Passengers who cannot be given a seat on such flights can get a refund.